Everything You Always Wanted to Know About XVA Model Risk but Were Afraid to Ask: Collateral Modelling

 \section{Collateral Modelling}

+In this appendix we introduce collateralization and describe the assumptions made for calculating VM and IM, with a particular focus on ISDA-SIMM dynamic IM.

-With the aim to reduce the systemic risk posed by non-cleared OTC derivatives, BCBS-IOSCO framework (see \cite{BCB15}) requires institutions engaging in these transactions to post bilaterally Variation Margin (VM) and Initial Margin (IM) on a daily basis at a netting set level.
+With the aim to reduce the systemic risk posed by non-cleared OTC derivatives, the BCBS-IOSCO framework (see \cite{BCBSIOSCO15}) requires institutions engaging in these transactions to post bilaterally Variation Margin (VM) and Initial Margin (IM) on a daily basis at a netting set level.
 On the one hand, VM aims at covering the current exposure stemming from changes in instrument's mark to market by reflecting its current size.
-On the other hand, IM aims at covering the potential future exposure that could arise, in the event of default of the counterparty, from changes in instrument's mark to market in the the period between last VM exchange and the close-out of the position; this time interval is known as Margin Period of Risk (MPoR).
+On the other hand, IM aims at covering the potential future exposure that could arise, in the event of default of the counterparty, from changes in instrument's mark to market in the period between the last VM exchange and the close-out of the position, also known as margin period of risk (MPoR).

-This section introduces collateral and describes the assumptions made for calculating VM and IM, with a particular focus on ISDA-SIMM dynamic IM.